b-gonzalez/Fluent-VBA/README.md

 # IFluentOf interface

 One new big change is the additional of the IFluentOf interface.
 This new interface allows you to enter the test value in the testing line itself.
+Using this interface has several advantages:

+1. It removes the need for you to assign the test value using the TestValue property.
+2. Writing the test value in the same line as the test can make debugging easier
-So this removes the need for you to assign the test value using the TestValue property.
-It also can read more naturally for certain types of tests.
+3. Writing the test value in the test this way can also can read more naturally for certain types of tests.

 For you to be able to use this, you need to use the IFluentOf interface for the cFluent object instead of the IFluent interface.
 You can see an example of the difference between the two interfaces below: